Ballet Manila: “Of Hope and Homecoming”

-Ballet Manila, in partnership with Areté hosted Martin Lawrance’s Filipino iteration of “Romeo + Juliet” at Hyundai Hall in Areté from 16-17 September 2023, as part of its concluded 25th performance season “Of Hope and Homecoming.”
+Ballet Manila, in partnership with Areté hosted Martin Lawrance's Filipino iteration of “Romeo + Juliet” at Hyundai Hall in Areté from 16 to 17 September 2023, as part of its concluded 25th performance season “Of Hope and Homecoming.”

 "Ballet Master Pieces"

 On January 31, 2024, Lisa Macuja-Elizalde announced at Aliw Theater, Ballet Manila's 2024 events in its 26th ballet season "Ballet Master Pieces."
-Lisa's "Le Corsaire (The Pirate)" opened the season on February 24-25.
+Lisa's "Le Corsaire (The Pirate)" opened the season on February 24–25.
 With partner partner Anvil Publishing, the dance adaptation of "Tatlong Kuwento ni Lola Basyang" which started in 2008 will be performed on May 11, May 12 and 18 at Aliw Theater.
 Mga Kuwento ni Lola Basyang includes "Ang Prinsipe ng mga Ibon", "Ang Kapatid ng Tatlong Maria", and "Ang Mahiwagang Biyulin".
 In the portrayal, Comedian Mitch Valdez', now in her 53rd year in show business, unlike Luz Fernandez, will "move around with the dancers" and will present a modern, “groovier” and “more hip” Lola Basyang, wearing a daster.

 The season will end with Giselle, on August 31 and September 3, followed by premieres of Florante at Laura with a modern Ang Ibong Adarna and finally Snow White.